SQream/sqream_docs/tutorials/getting_started/installing_sqream_db.rst

 =========================================
 To install NVIDIA Docker, we must first install the NVIDIA driver.

 ..
-Note:: SQream DB runs best on NVIDIA Tesla series GPUs.
-The instructions below are written for NVIDIA Tesla GPUs.
+Note:: SQream DB works best on NVIDIA Tesla series GPUs, which provide better reliability, performance, and stability.
+The instructions below are written for NVIDIA Tesla GPUs, but other NVIDIA GPUs may work.

 .. contents:: Follow the instructions for your OS and architecture:
    :local: